waqarabbas123/JavaScript-simple-projects/README.md

 #__JavaScript Simple Projects.

-In this repositroy i will make a simple project of javascript. mostly use the logic of javascript. in this repository i will add daily base one project like that , simple calulator  etc
+In this repository i can make a simple project using javascript.
+In this repository daily base push one project .